Kittyfisto/IsabelDb/README.md

 # Installation

-Simply head over to [nuget.org](https://www.nuget.org/packages/IsabelDb/) to download the latest release of IsabelDb.
+Simply head over to [nuget.org](https://www.nuget.org/packages/IsabelDb/) to download the latest release of IsabelDb or use the following command in the Package Manager Console:
+`Install-Package IsabelDb`

 # Quick facts